Gosford - Springfield

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Gosford-Springfield has 191 active public transport stops.
 These are a mix of train and bus stations.
-There are 165 individual routes serving these stops, collectively providing 5,685 weekly passenger trips.
+There are 165 individual routes servicing these stops, providing a total of 5,685 weekly passenger trips.

 Residents have excellent transport accessibility, with an average distance of 149 meters to the nearest stop.
-Service frequency averages 812 trips per day across all routes, equating to approximately 29 weekly trips per stop.
+On average, there are 812 trips per day across all routes, which equates to approximately 29 weekly trips per individual stop.

 Frequently Asked Questions - Transport